SAP-samples/xsc-cap-migration/README.md

     ```
  7. Adjust SQL syntax in procedures.
 For instance, "UPDATE FROM" should be changed to "MERGE INTO", and "TRUNCATE" statements should be replaced with "DELETE FROM" statements.
  8. Currently, changes to Flowgraph, Reptask, and Replication artifacts are not covered.
 You will need to modify these manually.
 Unsupported types and functions in the calculation view such as "CE_FUNCTION", "CACHE", etc., need to be noted.
 Please refer to the [SAP HANA Cloud Documentation](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/checks-performed-by-migration-tool) for more details on how to handle these.
+ 9. Series entity is not supported in Hana Cloud so they will be removed by the extension.
+Please check [Migration Documentation](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/series-data%22) for more information.
+ 10. For HdbSynonym, HdbSynonymconfig and Hdbrole files, please check target object parameters before deployment.

 ## Step-6: Deployment of the Migrated database artifacts.